corneliusweig/ketall/doc/USAGE.md

 ```bash
 kubectl get-all
 ```
-Because this tries to access __all__ resources, you must have unrestricted access to the cluster, or the command will fail due to missing rights.

 ## Options

 - `--only-scope=cluster` will only show cluster level resources, such as `ClusterRole`, `Namespace`, or `PersistentVolume`.
 - `--only-scope=namespace` will only show namespaced resources, such as `ServiceAccount`, `Role`, `ConfigMap`, or `Endpoint`.
 - `--use-cache` will consider the http cache to determine the server resources to look at.
 Disabled by default.
+- `--exclude` will filter out the given resources (either plural names `componentstatuses` or short form `cs`).
+Defaults to `events` because those are rarely useful.
 - ...and many standard `kubectl` options.
 Have a look at `kubectl get-all --help` for a full list of supported flags.

+**Hint**: If you do not have access to all resources, bulk fetching needs to be disabled.
+You can speed things up by explicitly excluding all resources which you may not access.

 ## Examples
 Get all resources...